Barkeria archilarum Chiron

 Since this taxon is known only from the type specimen there is insufficient data to determine rarity or populations.

 The description indicates that it was collected in primary forest on an oak tree at 1,600 meters above sea level.
-At the stated locality this would be the transition between humid broadleaf forest and cloud forest.
+At the stated locality this would be the transitional boundary between humid broadleaf forest and cloud forest.
 This taxon seems to have a predilection for very humid, wet forests.

-According to the authors of this species, Archila and Chiron, the plant can be distinguished from the closely related Barkeria spectabilis by the more purplish coloration and the greater size of its flowers; the shape of the lip (sub-sagittate vs. ovate to oblong); and the five keels on the lip versus just three in B. spectabilis.
+According to the authors of this species, Archila and Chiron, the plant can be distinguished from the closely related Barkeria spectabilis by its larger, more purplish flowers; the lip shape (sub-sagittate vs. ovate to oblong); and the five keels on the lip versus just three in B. spectabilis.

 However, in our opinion, this taxon is just an aberrant form of B. spectabilis.
 Accordingly, it should be reduced in rank and subsumed as a heterotypic synonym of the latter.
-The differences in coloration and size of the flowers are subjective features that do not merit consideration as defining characteristics for the establishment of a new species, particularly when no mention is made in the description of the general floral characteristics of the entire population at the locality and a single plant is seemingly being put forth as a type specimen.
-Furthermore, the “difference” in lip shape is a meaningless feature since the outline of flower lips in B. spectabilis populations is extremely variable in both shape and color to begin with.
-The only feature of B. archilarum that would be considered a novelty when compared to B. spectabilis would be the number of keels on the lip.
+The differences in coloration and size of the flowers are variable features.
+As such, they should not be considered innate characteristics used to determine the limits of a new taxon.
+We are particularly troubled by the fact that there is no mention of any kind in the description of the general characteristics of the flowers observed in the population at the type locality, yet a single plant is seemingly being selected and proposed as a new species.
+Furthermore, the “difference” in lip shape is a meaningless feature since the outline of flower lips in B. spectabilis is extremely variable in terms of both shape and color.
+The only feature of B. archilarum that would perhaps be worthy of consideration as a novelty when compared to B. spectabilis would be the number of keels on the lip.
 Unfortunately, the botanical drawing provided in the description does not provide sufficient detail of this taxonomic feature to allow scientific interpretation, while the photograph of the flower only shows the three longest keels that extend out from underneath the column.
-Even if this floral characteristic was heritable, stable and widespread in the local population, which cannot be assumed from the scant and deficient information provided in the description, it would not be enough, in our estimation, to warrant describing this population of Guatemalan plants (or is it just a singular plant?) as a new species.
-We propose renaming the plants referent to this taxon as B. spectabilis var. quinquecarinae, in the event that further investigations reveal that all of the Barkeria plants at the locality do, in fact, share this trait, but at this time we do not think that this taxon deserves the rank of species.
+Even if this floral characteristic was heritable, stable and widespread in the local population, none of which can be assumed from the scant and deficient information provided in the description, it would not be enough, in our estimation, to warrant describing this population of Guatemalan plants (or is it just a singular plant?) as a new species.
+We would propose renaming the plants referent to this taxon as B. spectabilis var. quinquecarinae, in reference to the five supposed keels on the lip, if subsequent investigations reveal that all of the Barkeria plants at the locality do, in fact, share this trait.
+But at this time we do not think that this taxon deserves the rank of species.

 The type specimen was collected in May at the type locality, so its bloom time is probably similar to that of B. spectabilis.